-- A single central record (SCR) of staff checks will be kept up to date. - All staff and volunteers having access to/collaborating with individuals, are required to supply a minimum of two references.
+- A single central record (SCR) of staff checks will be kept up to date. - All staff and volunteers having access to/collaborating with individuals, are required to supply a minimum of two references. - Where relevant, an online presence check will be completed for applicants. - In staff recruitment, our Safeguarding Statement from the Apprentify DNA will be made explicit in the job advertisement, as well at the interview stage. - All staff and volunteers will receive (or have had) CIPD training in safeguarding awareness and receive regular updates. - As part of Apprentify's Induction programme, all staff will complete the Safeguarding in Further Education and Training course, which also covers digital Safeguarding (online safety).

-- Where relevant, an online presence check will be completed for applicants. - In staff recruitment, our Safeguarding Statement from the Apprentify DNA will be made explicit in the job advertisement, as well at the interview stage. - All staff and volunteers will receive (or have had) CIPD training in safeguarding awareness and receive regular updates. - As part of Apprentify's Induction programme, delivery staff undertake the module 'Safeguarding in Education,' which covers both under 18s and vulnerable adults.
-All other staff complete the Level 3 Safeguarding Adults course. - All premises or locations that learners may be placed to gain work experience provide a safe environment.
+- All premises or locations that learners may be placed to gain work experience provide a safe environment.
 Furthermore, always safe working practice will be promoted in training and at work. - Apprentify will actively engage with external agencies in the interests of ensuring the safeguarding of learners.
 This may include the relevant Local Authority Designated Officer (LADO), NSPCC and Local Adults Safeguarding boards. - A culture will be created to ensure that at any time staff with any safeguarding questions or concerns are aware of their responsibility to inform and report where appropriate. - Significant and specific questions asked at the recruitment stage by our Recruitment Executives.
-Learners who are deemed at risk during enrollment are flagged and recorded under the Safeguarding Channel. - Arrangements for safeguarding will be reviewed, risk assessed and reported as part of the self-assessment process. - Ongoing quarterly, relevant Safeguarding Scenarios are made available for staff to complete and embed into practice; impact is monitored through feedback and assessment of responses. - IT usage will be monitored in line with Apprentify's IT Security and Online safety policies. - Make available an "appropriate adult" to support, advise and assist any learner under the age of 18 (or as required for an adult learner) during any safeguarding incidents.
+Learners who are deemed at risk during enrollment are flagged and recorded under the Safeguarding Channel. - Arrangements for safeguarding will be reviewed, risk assessed and reported as part of the self-assessment process. - Ongoing quarterly, relevant Safeguarding Scenarios are made available for staff to complete and embed into practice; impact is monitored through feedback and assessment of responses. - IT usage will be monitored in line with Apprentify's IT Security and Online safety policies.
+Staff will be trained to ensure that they understand the roles and responsibilities in relation to filtering and monitoring. - Make available an "appropriate adult" to support, advise and assist any learner under the age of 18 (or as required for an adult learner) during any safeguarding incidents.